capaldo/foto/README.md

 # foto

-A command-line tool to copy and paste images from a variety of formats to and from the system clipboard.
+A command-line tool to copy and paste images in a variety of formats to and from the system clipboard.

 ## Usage
 To copy an image to the clipboard: